 6. Pumpkin

-Pumpkins breathe life to halloween celebrations.
+Pumpkins breathe life into Halloween celebrations.
 Furthermore, these amazing veggies are a powerhouse of necessary nutrients.
 They are native to America but are also available worldwide.
-You can fry them or add them to your vegetable salad for a great, healthy meal.
+You can fry them or add them to your vegetable salad for a healthy meal.

 Vitamin C Content: